Sharayu-Korade/Software-Testing-Projects/README.md

 - Automation Test Reports

 # Purpose of the Project
-- To demonstrate strong understanding of both manual and automation testing practices.
+- To demonstrate my practical skills in both manual and automation testing
-- To showcase technical skills in writing test documentation and building automation frameworks.
+- To showcase technical skills in writing test documentation and building automation frameworks
+- To showcase real-world end-to-end testing workflow

 # Tools & Technologies Used
 - Manual Testing: Excel, MS Word